SPLab-IT/CoversBR/README.md

 |Year | 88926|

-The nationality and year of the songs were extracted from ISRC and, in cases where it is not available, the country was found from the name of the performer or the song.
+The country and year of the songs were extracted from ISRC.
+In cases where country is not available, it was attributed from the name of the performer of the song.
 The groups of covers were obtained from the ECAD database, first using ISWC as the search key
-(since all versions of the same work have the same code), and, in their absence, the name of the song.
+(since all versions of the same work have the same code), and, in their absence, from the name of the song.

 About 41% of the database is composed of Brazilian music.
 The table below shows the distribution of the songs by country.
 There are 28 other nationalities in the